aquarium and pond answers, information, articles, resources

 SILICONE BASICS:

-Silicone rubber is a unique synthetic elastomer made from a cross-linked polymer which is reinforced with silica.
 Its characteristics are such that it provides a balance of mechanical and chemical properties useful for bonding glass aquariums (not acrylic).

 The basic formula is: Me3SiO(SiMe2O)nSiMe3

-RTV Silicones consist of polydialkylsiloxane with terminal hydroxyl groups (groups made up of an oxygen atom and a hydrogen atom connected by a covalent bond), which are reacted with organosilicon (chemical compounds containing carbon silicon bonds) cross-linking agents.
-This operation is carried out in a moisture-free environment and results in the formation of a tetrafunctional structure (A chemical structure that possesses four highly reactive sites).
 Curing takes place when materials are exposed to moisture.
 Atmospheric moisture is sufficient to trigger the reaction, and thickness should be limited if only one side is exposed to the moisture source.
 Curing is also relatively slow, reliant on moisture ingress into the polymer which produces Acetic Acid vapors.

-Different formulas and (combined with temperature and outside humidity) will affect cure time.
-Dow Corning, American Sealants, and GE have proprietary formulas (although Dow is often packaged under other brands such as All Glass & Aqueon Aquarium) that cure at an even slower rate as compared to some cheaper formulas, especially used in construction where this is not an important factor.
-This however is important for aquariums to have an even and slow cure time as I have used 100% silicones such as CRL that would cure too quickly resulting in a less than desirable bond.
+Dow Corning, AAP, and GE have proprietary formulas (although Dow is often packaged under other brands such as All Glass & Aqueon Aquarium) that cure at an even slower rate as compared to some cheaper formulas often sold in hardware stores that are generally used in construction where this is not an important factor.

-Also some formulas such as GE Silicon II have a mildew inhibitor (which would be toxic to the fish).
+Also some NON-100% formulas such as GE Silicon II have a mildew inhibitor (which would be toxic to the fish).

-It is noteworthy that plastic (which is made from oil) is not mentioned.
 RTV silicone is not useful for bonding acrylic aquariums and the oils within acrylic will eventually cause peeling away (lack of adhesion).

 The bottom line is do NOT use silicone for repair of Acrylic/Plexiglass aquariums (or other acrylic applications)!

-PVC, Acrylic, Plexiglass Glue, cement For Plexiglass/Acrylic aquariums you would need to use Plexiglass or PVC Cement (Glue) which works by “melting” the Plexiglass panels together.
 This is best applied with a needle applicator between the Plexiglass panels along with applying pressure.
 Silicone is often used after initial Plexiglass construction to provide more water tight seal along the seams of a Plexiglass/Acrylic aquarium, but this will peel after time (it can be re-applied) and provides NO strength for the actual plexiglass panels.

 Silicone can also be used to form a seal where water pressure will push the glass panel against a surface that it would otherwise would not adhere well to (although once pressure is removed after initial filling, the silicone will likely not “seat” again in such an application where silicone does not properly bond).